michael-spengler/nlp-with-actions/README.md

 Simply process text

-This package is e.g. used by the [telegram-interaction-builder](https://www.npmjs.com/package/telegram-interaction-builder)
+This package is e.g. used by [homo-digitalis](https://www.npmjs.com/package/homo-digitalis) and by the [telegram-interaction-builder](https://www.npmjs.com/package/telegram-interaction-builder)

 It leverages e.g. the [nlp-trainer](https://www.npmjs.com/package/nlp-trainer)